markzxx/CProgramming-SudokuGenerator/README.md

 # SudokuGenerator

-When spacebar is entered, a completed sudoku generate
+When spacebar is pressed, a completed sudoku generate

 ## Getting Started